 And next time, she’d say the same sort of thing, but all was well.
 Always a little something.
 Nothing to worry about.
 Or even think about.

 So I didn’t.

 Until she died suddenly in January.
 From “complications of cancer and treatment,” Charlie explained.

-Her love of work and how she pushed me to always be better at love, parenting, writing, my "career," relationships--by advising and by example--are things I will always have, a lasting gift from her for the rest of my life, that I will wish forever I could share with the rest of hers.
+Her love of work and how she pushed me to always be better at love, parenting, writing, my “career,” relationships–by advising and by example–are a lasting gift I have from her for the rest of my life; that I will wish forever I could share with the rest of hers.